Ingrezza (valbenazine) for Huntington’s disease

 Who should not take Ingrezza?

-Ingrezza is not recommended for patients with a known allergy to valbenazine or any other ingredient in the medication.
+Ingrezza and Ingrezza Sprinkle are not recommended for patients with a known allergy to valbenazine or any other ingredients in the medications.

-The medication also carries a boxed warning noting it may increase the risk of depression and suicidal thoughts in people with Huntington’s, so caution is recommended when treating individuals with a history of depression or those who have had suicidal thoughts or suicide attempts in the past.
+The medications’ combined label also carries a boxed warning noting it may increase the risk of depression and suicidal thoughts in people with Huntington’s, so caution is recommended when treating individuals with a history of depression, suicidal thoughts, or suicide attempts.

-The therapy should not be taken in combination with medications that are strong CYP3A4 inducers, such as the antibiotic rifampicin.
+The therapies should not be taken in combination with medications that are strong CYP3A4 inducers, such as the antibiotic rifampicin.
 CYP3A4 is a liver enzyme that’s key for the metabolism of many medications.

-Patients on monoamine oxidase (MAO) inhibitors, a type of antidepressive medication, also should avoid taking Ingrezza simultaneously and during the first two weeks after discontinuation of the MAO inhibitor treatment.
+Patients on monoamine oxidase (MAO) inhibitors, a type of antidepressive medication, should avoid taking Ingrezza or Ingrezza Sprinkle simultaneously and during the first two weeks after discontinuing their MAO inhibitor treatments.

-Ingrezza also should be avoided in patients who have certain types of abnormal heart rhythms.
+Ingrezza and Ingrezza Sprinkle should also be avoided in patients who have certain types of abnormal heart rhythms.

 How is Ingrezza administered in Huntington’s disease?

-Ingrezza is available in the form of oral capsules that exist in three dosage strengths:
+Ingrezza and Ingrezza Sprinkle are available in the form of oral capsules that can be taken with or without food.
+Ingrezza capsules, designed to be swallowed whole, exist in three dose strengths:

-The recommended starting daily dose of Ingrezza is 40 mg, or one 40 mg capsule per day, taken by mouth.
+The recommended starting daily dose of either Ingrezza formulation is 40 mg per day.
 After two weeks, the dose can be upped to 60 mg/day, and then after another two weeks, it can be increased to the recommended maintenance dose of 80 mg once daily.

 Lower maintenance doses — specifically of 40 or 60 mg/day — may be considered based on a patient’s response to treatment and ability to tolerate the medication.

-The dosage also should be reduced to 40 mg per day in patients who:
+The dosage should be reduced to 40 mg per day in patients who:

 Ingrezza in clinical trials